Atharva-026/panya/README.md

 ## Deployment

 Panya is containerized with a multi-stage Dockerfile (React build → bundled into the Express image) and deployed to **Azure App Service** via a private **Azure Container Registry**, using managed identity for registry access (no stored credentials).
-A **GitHub Actions** pipeline automatically builds and pushes a new image and restarts the Web App on every push to `main`.
+A **GitHub Actions** pipeline builds, pushes, and deploys through a staging environment before production, and automatically restarts the Web App on every push to `main`.

 ---